shemetz/pf2e-modifiers-matter/Readme.md

 ## Credits

-Thanks Sionth#5174 for coming up with a name for this!
+- Thanks Sionth#5174 for coming up with a name for this!
+- Thanks rectulo#4697 for adding french localization!

 ## Accessibility